-The Kansas State University Veterinary Health Center offers a three year residency in Veterinary Diagnostic Imaging and Radiology.
+The Kansas State University Veterinary Health Center is offering a three year residency in Veterinary Diagnostic Imaging and Radiology.
 The Diagnostic Imagining and Radiology service is supported by two board certified specialists.
+The residency is further supported by 28 board certified faculty in large and small animal medicine and surgery, anesthesiology, ophthalmology, dermatology, oncology, zoological medicine and theriogenology.
 Responsibilities of the resident include participation in the operation of the clinical radiology service, assisting in instruction of the fourth year veterinary students and participation in the didactic courses offered to first and second year veterinary students.
 Responsibilities will include night and weekend emergency duties on a rotating schedule.

 Case presentations to the radiology department by species include approximately 800 large animals, 4200 small animals, 100 avian and other small animals per year.
 One or two rotations at other Colleges of Veterinary Medicine may be allowed depending on the interests of the resident.
 This would be designed to provide additional experience in alternative imaging or exposure to other animal species not seen in sufficient numbers at Kansas State University.